Major in Political Science

 While working towards a Major in Political Science, you could opt to select courses that will allow you to also complete an academic certificate.

 Instead of a Political Science Major you could opt to take a Double Major.
 This would require completing the requirements for a Major in Political Science and completing the requirements for a Major in another subject.
 You would no longer have a Minor.
 For example, instead of graduating with a Major in Political Science and a Minor in Economics, you could graduate with a Major in Political Science and a Major in Economics.
 Candidates may consult with the Head of the Department or its Undergraduate Liaison to receive advice on Political Science course selections.

 To graduate with a Major in Political Science, a candidate must have an average of 60% or better in courses required for the Political Science program (excluding 1000-level courses).
 A student receiving 55% or less on any Political Science course at the 2000-level or higher is expected to seek advice from the Department at the start of the next semester to ensure that adequate progress is being maintained.

 Students interested in a Major in Political Science should formally declare by the time that they have completed 6 Political Science courses (18 credit hours) to ensure that appropriate course selections are made.

 Major Requirements - Political Science

-Although not required, we recommend that Major candidates complete 1001 Critical Reading and Writing: Politics and Governance, preferably before the end of their second year.
+Although not required, we recommend that Major candidates complete 1001 Critical Reading and Writing, preferably before the end of their second year.